alex1ai/ugr-master-cc/README.md

 For easy provisioning on any virtual machine of this webservice, I chose Ansible for its configuration management.
 Ansible works, in contrast to e.g. Puppet, in a push-way and is a good choice for this kind of project because one doesn't need to install anything on the Client-vm.
 This Project is deployed in Microsoft's Azure cloud with a low-resourced VM.
-How to provision to your cloud and more information about the chosen configuration can be found here.
+How to provision to your cloud and more information about the chosen configuration can be found [here](https://github.com/alex1ai/ugr-master-cc/blob/gh-pages/provision.md).

+MV: 13.81.244.199